 Article - This Template only requires one Article written by the Creator.
 The Creator will be paid a single rate for the completion of this article.

 Pinterest - This Template only requires one Pinterest post per Creator.
 The Creator will be paid a single rate for the completion of this post.

 Once you have selected your Template, you can configure the Deliverable.
 The primary Unit of the template will be automatically added as a Deliverable for you (ie. if you chose a YouTube Template, a YouTube Video Deliverable will be automatically added).
 You can also add additional social share Units to the Deliverable.
 Social shares automatically include a link to the published URL of the primary Unit, which you'll see when editing their details.

-To add more Units to your Template select Add Unit, and select a deliverable from the drop-down menu.
-To configure the details of the Units you have added to your Template, click the ICON button on the right-hand side of each Deliverable.
+To add more Units to your Template select Add Unit, and select a Deliverable from the drop-down menu.
+To configure the details of the Units you have added to your Template, click the icon on the right-hand side of each Deliverable.
 Then, select Edit from the drop-down menu.
-This will take you to the Details page, where you can begin adding requirements to each unit in your Project.
-You can find more information about how to set up your unit details here.
+This will take you to the Details page, where you can begin adding requirements to each Unit in your Project.
+You can find more information about how to set up your Unit details here.
 Once you have configured the details for your Unit, select Next: Add Elements at the bottom of the page.
-This will take you to the Elements page, where you can begin adding Elements to each unit in your Project like hashtags, links, or disclosures.
-You can find more details about how to set up your unit elements here.
+This will take you to the Elements page, where you can begin adding Elements to each Unit in your Project like hashtags, links, or disclosures.
+You can find more details about how to set up your Unit elements here.

 Sending & Receiving Offers

-Once you have selected your Template, Deliverables, Units, and how you would like to send and receive Offers - click Start Project.
+Once you have selected your Template, Deliverables, Units, and how you would like to send and receive Offers - click Create Project.